qiangrw/cracking-the-coding-interview/README.md

 # Cracking the Coding Interview | Solutions
-* Chapter 1: Array and Strings
+* Chapter 1: Arrays and Strings
 * Chapter 2: Linked Lists
+* Chapter 3: Stacks and Queues
+* Chapter 4: Trees and Graphs